GitHub - mrothroc/mixlab: GPU ML architecture exploration tool

 -train 'data/*.bin' -train 'data/*.bin'

-Platforms: macOS (Apple Silicon) and Linux (NVIDIA CUDA via Docker).
+Platforms: macOS on Apple Silicon and Linux with NVIDIA CUDA via Docker.

 • Apple Silicon Mac (M1 or later)